-- 12.1 If an applicant has any queries about the recruitment process or on how to complete the application form, he/she should contact the HR and Compliance Manager. - 12.2 This policy will be reviewed every academic year or sooner if changes to legislation, compliance requirements or good practice dictate.
+- 12.1 If an applicant has any queries about the recruitment process or on how to apply for a post, he/she should contact the HR and Compliance Manager. - 12.2 This policy will be reviewed every academic year or sooner if changes to legislation, compliance requirements or good practice dictate.